 Rotifers are small (50-1000 µm) zooplankton that occur in freshwater, brackish, and marine environments.
 Rotifers feed on microalgae and are consumed by a wide variety of fish, shellfish, corals, and other organisms.
-They are used extensively in aquaculture and aquariums because of their very high reproductive rates (as great as doubling or better every 24 hours), ease of culturing, optimal size for larval fish, and nutritional profile that can be tailored to the needs of prey species by use of special feeds such as Reed Mariculture’s RotiGrow® and N-Rich® microalgae feeds.
+They are used extensively in aquaculture and aquariums because of their very high reproductive rates (as great as doubling or better every 24 hours), ease of culturing, optimal size for larval fish, and nutritional profile that can be tailored to the needs of prey species by use of special feeds (such as RotiGrow and N-Rich).

 In a healthy culture all the rotifers will be females and will reproduce clonally.
 In a stressful environment males will be produced and the rotifers will reproduce sexually and create encysted eggs.
 Under optimal conditions rotifer culture will double in the population every day.